-Lisa Adkins is an Academy of Finland Distinguished Professor (FiDiPro) 2015-2019 hosted by the University of Tampere and the University of Turku and concurrently Professor of Sociology at the University of Newcastle, Australia.
+Lisa Adkins is an Academy of Finland Distinguished Professor (FiDiPro) 2015-2019 hosted by the University of Tampere and the University of Turku and concurrently Head of the School of Political and Social Sciences at the University of Sydney, Australia.
 She has previously held posts at Goldsmiths, University of London; the University of Manchester; and the Australian National University (ANU).
-In July 2018 she takes up a new appointment as Head of the School of Social and Political Sciences at the University of Sydney.

 Her contributions and interventions in the discipline of Sociology lie in the areas of economic sociology (especially the sociology of labour), social and cultural theory and feminist theory.
 She is recognised for her development of innovative approaches to and conceptualisations of the restructuring of labour in the context of post-Fordism and for pushing towards new understandings of the relationships between work, unemployment and under-employment.
 The latter forms part of her FiDiPro research.
 She is keenly interested in how Sociology as a discipline can be reshaped to account for the reconstitution of the economy-society relation in contemporary capitalism.

 Her latest book, The Time of Money, will be published by Stanford University Press in Autumn 2018.
 Other key publications include The Post-Fordist Sexual Contract: Working and Living in Contingency (edited with Maryanne Dever, 2016).
 Measure and Value (with Celia Lury, 2012); What is the Empirical? (with Celia Lury); Feminism After Bourdieu (with Bev Skeggs, 2005); Revisions: Gender and Sexuality in Late Modernity (2002) and Gendered Work (1995).